Football

 - A dropped 3rd strike counts as a strikeout for the batter but doesn't count as an out if he reaches base safely.

-- “Reach on Error” includes: on error, failed fielders choice, catcher interference, and dropped third strike (where the batter beats the throw to 1st base).
+- “Reach on Error” includes: on error, failed fielder’s choice, and catcher interference

-- All bets on the specific market will be void in the following scenarios: error, failed fielders choice, and catcher interference
+- All bets on the specific market will be void in the following scenarios: error, failed fielder’s choice, catcher interference, and dropped third strike (where the batter safely reaches base).

-- “Yes” will be settled as the winner if the specified player hits a home run or the result of the player’s plate appearance ends with that player being on any base or reaching home plate (including reaching base in scenarios such as an error or fielder’s choice, but excluding reaching via an intentional walk).
+- “Yes” will be settled as the winner if the result of the player’s plate appearance ends with that player being safely on any base or reaching home plate (including reaching base in scenarios such as an error or fielder’s choice, but excluding reaching via an intentional walk) and the half inning is not over.
+Yes will be settled as the winner when the batter walks and a runner is tagged out to end the inning.

 - Hit by pitch and pitch out are included in the settlement for “Ball”.